RohithYB-JR/Seat_belt_detection/README.md

 - Seat-belt classification

 The pretrained YOLO11 model is used for person detection, while a custom-trained YOLO11 classification model is used for seat-belt classification.

-More information about Ultralytics YOLO can be found in the official documentation.

 ### OpenCV